AIO1/ECSPrimengTable/README.md

     }
 }
 ```
-Just like with dynamic queries, the method `EcsPrimengTableService.GenerateExcelReport` accepts three optional arguments:
+Just like with other services, the method `EcsPrimengTableService.GenerateExcelReport` accepts some optional arguments:
 - A **database function** to format dates as strings (to ensure consistency between backend and frontend).
 - A **list of default ordering columns**.
 - Their **initial ordering direction** (ascending or descending).
+- A **dictionary** to override specific columns properties during export.
+- A list of columns that will be excluded during export.

 You now need an endpoint in your controller that calls the service and returns the Excel file to the client.
 A minimal implementation could look like this:
 ```c#